monktastic/blog/pages/transcending-metaphysics.md

 As you put your world in a healthier context, things in life often seem to work out better.
 You utterly forgive your wife for a long-held grudge, and she suddenly becomes more loving.

 Sometimes this kind of thing happens even when your worldview cannot accommodate it: your wife was halfway around the world, and you hadn't even communicated.

 ### The mission

 You are confronted with a choice: do I stay comfy in my metaphysics and potentially circumscribe the degree of healing that is possible, or do I venture out into the unknown?
-Do I continue to fabricate a world in which such things have never happened, giving me the evidence I need to demonstrate that they can't?
+Do I continue to fabricate a world in which such things have never happened, giving me all the evidence I need to demonstrate that they can't?

 How you respond will depend on your training and readiness.